 Tom Cole has a significant background of service to his home state of Oklahoma.
-He has served as the State Chairman of the Oklahoma Republican Party, District Director to former Congressman Mickey Edwards, a member of the Oklahoma State Senate, and as Oklahoma's Secretary of State.
+He has served as the State Chairman of the Oklahoma Republican Party, District Director to former Congressman Mickey Edwards, a member of the Oklahoma State Senate and as Oklahoma's Secretary of State.
 In this capacity he served as former Governor Frank Keating's chief legislative strategist and liaison to the state's federal delegation.
-Keating tapped Cole to lead Oklahoma's successful effort to secure federal funds to assist in the rebuilding of Oklahoma City in the wake of the bombing of the Alfred P. Murrah Federal Building on April 19th,1995.
+Keating tapped Cole to lead Oklahoma's successful effort to secure federal funds to assist in the rebuilding of Oklahoma City in the wake of the bombing of the Alfred P. Murrah Federal Building on April 19,1995.

 Cole is widely regarded as one of the GOP's top political strategists.
 He served as Executive Director of the National Republican Congressional Committee in the 1992 cycle.
 He also served as the Chief of Staff of the Republican National Committee during the historic 2000 cycle in which Republicans won the presidency, the Senate and the House for the first time in 48 years.
 In the 2008 cycle, Cole served as Chairman of the National Republican Congressional Committee.

 Cole is a founding partner and past president of CHS & Associates, a nationally recognized political consulting and survey research firm based in Oklahoma City.
-The firm has been named one of the top twenty in its field and has literally dozens of past and current clients scattered across the country.
+The firm has been named one of the top 20 in its field and has literally dozens of past and current clients scattered across the country.

-A former college instructor in history and politics, Cole holds a B.A. from Grinnell College, an M.A. from Yale University, and a Ph.D. from the University of Oklahoma.
+A former college instructor in history and politics, Cole holds a B.A. from Grinnell College, an M.A. from Yale University and a Ph.D. from the University of Oklahoma.
 Cole has been a Thomas Watson Fellow and a Fulbright Fellow at the University of London.
-He serves on the Smithsonian Institute Board of Regents, as well as the national board of the Fulbright Association.
+He serves on the Smithsonian Institution Board of Regents, as well as the national board of the Fulbright Association.
 He is also a member of the Congressional Advisory Board to the Aspen Institute.

 Tom Cole is a fifth generation Oklahoman and an enrolled member of the Chickasaw Nation.
-He is currently one of the only Native Americans serving in Congress.
+He is currently one of only two Native Americans currently serving in Congress.
 He was awarded the Congressional Leadership award by the National Congress of American Indians in 2007 and 2011 and was inducted in the Chickasaw Hall of Fame in 2004.
-Cole's late mother, Helen, is also a member of the Chickasaw Hall of Fame and served as a state representative, state senator and Mayor of Moore in her native state of Oklahoma.
-Cole's late father, John, served twenty years in the United States Air Force and worked an additional two decades as a civilian federal employee at Tinker Air Force Base.
+Cole's late mother, Helen, is also a member of the Chickasaw Hall of Fame and served as a state representative, state senator and the Mayor of Moore in her native state of Oklahoma.
+Cole's late father, John, served 20 years in the United States Air Force and worked an additional two decades as a civilian federal employee at Tinker Air Force Base.